KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Below a brief description of the usefulness of some of the properties listed in the *Settings* section.

    - *Configuration*, to manage date format, annotations, the text message when no data is retrieved
+   - *Visualization*, to pin columns, to set visibility conditions on columns or to show columns as text, icon
    - *Legend*, to show aliases for measures
    - *Tooltips*, to apply visualizazion styles to the hover text
    - *Style*, to define visualization styles such as font size, font family, background